Arch9SK7/Wonder-Injector/README.md

 # IDE

-PKHeX can be opened with IDEs such as Visual Studio or MonoDevelop by opening the .sln file.
+Wonder Injector can be opened with IDEs such as Visual Studio or MonoDevelop by opening the .sln file.

 # Credits